Ahmad Al-Qaq

-Ahmad Al-Qaq (أحمد القاق; born 25 April 2002) is a professional footballer who plays as a midfielder for the USL Championship club North Carolina FC.
+Ahmad Al-Qaq (أحمد القاق; born 25 April 2002) is a professional footballer who plays as a midfielder for USL Championship club Sporting JAX.
 Born in the United States, he plays for the Palestine national team.

 Club career

 Al-Qaq is a product of the youth academies of the American clubs PSA Stars and NC Fusion.
 In 2020 he committed to college at University of North Carolina at Chapel Hill, and joined their collegiate team Tar Heels, where he scored 6 goals in 47 appearances.
 In 2021, he had a short stint with USL League Two side Tobacco Road FC.
 In 2023, he returned to the USL League Two on another short stint with Wake FC.
 On 18 February 2025, he signed a professional one-year contract with North Carolina FC in the USL Championship.

+On January 22, 2026, USL Championship expansion club Sporting Club Jacksonville, commonly known as Sporting JAX, announced Al-Qaq had joined their inaugural roster.

 International career

 Al-Qaq was born in the United States to Palestinian parents.
 He was called up to the Palestine national team for a set of 2026 FIFA World Cup qualification matches in June 2025.
 He debuted with Palestine in a 3–0 loss to Basque Country on 15 November 2025.